anushakarkera/AttendanceManagement-BACK-END-/Readme.md

 =======

 /*
-googleAuthenticationHandler module is added which uses the client id of the project created in google console using the mail id juego1544@gmail.com the password is present in the .env module
+googleAuthenticationHandler module is updated which uses the client id of the project created in google console using the mail id juego1544@gmail.com the password is present in the .env module
 */